 If you'd like to improve your health and wellbeing but are nervous about committing to strict diets or workout routines, we recommend starting with the easily-attainable resolution of improving the air you breathe (or if you are tackling strict lifestyle changes, this resolution is a great supplement to improved eating and exercise habits).

 Many of us take for granted that the air we’re breathing is healthy and safe since it’s not something we can typically see–but this isn’t the case, especially for air that’s indoors.
 In fact, indoor air can be 5x more polluted than outdoors, which can affect allergies, asthma, our ability to concentrate, the quality of our sleep, and more.
 Particularly “unhealthy” or “bad” air can even cause a variety of health problems, including dry skin and eyes, coughing and sneezing, headaches, hives, and nausea.

 Don’t worry!
-Surrounding yourself with healthy air is easier than you think–the first step is understanding what’s in your air so you can make a few small changes to stay safe and healthy.
-To get started, here are five tips you can do year-round for healthy air:
+Surrounding yourself with healthy air is easier than you think — the first step is understanding what’s in your air so you can make a few small changes to stay safe and healthy.
+To get started, follow these five tips:

 Our air is filled with a variety of different factors that determine how healthy it is, from dust, to carbon dioxide, to its levels of humidity, to its most underestimated ingredient–chemicals.

 The type of chemicals typically found in your air are called VOC’s: volatile organic compounds.
 “VOC” is an umbrella term used to describe any organic chemical that evaporates easily at room temperature – and this trait is what helps make VOCs very common.